Firstbloodio/flutter_hiring_exercise/README.md

     Flutter tests work against the backend
   * Check for input validation cases as well
   * Check post-login Profile screen works

+- Have manual testing instructions for QA
+  * Assume an internal testing team will test this feature with limited knowledge on Flutter
+  * The pull request must contain instructions how the team can successfully test the feature in an Android emulator

 ## How to submit the exercise